 But while the landless need the landed, the landed don't need the landless.
 While labourers need employers, employers don't need labourers — at least, not all of them.
 Consequently, the Labour Market is always and inevitably a buyer's market.
 It is always the labourer who must go cap-in-hand to the employer and beg for employment: never the other way around.
 It is always the labourer who must accept, unconditionally, the employer's standard non-negotiable contract of employment, which is not really a contract but a one-sided ultimatum.

 And it is this that gave rise to and perpetuates the polarised them-and-us society of right/left politics.
-But if a world were ever brought to be in which each human being — by right of birth — was the allodial possessor of his fair share of the planet on which he was born, then every human being could trade with any other human being as an equal peer within a truly Free Market.
+But if a world were ever brought to be in which each human being — by right of birth — were the allodial possessor of his fair share of the planet on which he was born, then every human being could trade with any other human being as an equal peer within a truly Free Market.

 The production process has existed since the dawn of humanity.
 It is thought that the economy of early humans consisted of the act of gathering fruit, nuts and some Apiaceae roots from the wilderness.
 Later, after the use of fire for cooking had been mastered, it is thought to have included the hunting of edible animals.
 Later still, it included the planting and harvesting of crops.